-In this article, I am going to explain how you can replace a character with a line break in excel.
+In this article, I am going to explain how you can replace a character with a line break in Excel.
 While working with data sometimes we might need to replace some characters and add a line break.
 This particular article will help you with it.
-Check out this link to learn more.

-3 Easy Methods to Replace a Character with a Line Break in Excel
+How to Replace a Character with a Line Break in Excel: 3 Easy Methods

 I am describing 3 easy methods to replace a character with a line break.